 What is the quality issue?
 What is the extent of the problem?
 Which policy options address this?
 Energy efficiency & thermal comfort Excess cold is one of the two most frequently observed hazards in English housing stock.
 Living in a cold home associated with increased rates of death, especially for older individuals.
 1/2/6/7/8 Physical State of repair Almost 1 in 5 properties does not meet the Decent Homes standard.
 The proportion of people over the age of 75 and living in a non-decent home is increasing.
-1/3/6/7/8 a .
-Fall & safety- related hazards Fall risk is one of the two most frequently observed hazards in English housing stock.
+1/3/6/7/8 Fall & safety- related hazards Fall risk is one of the two most frequently observed hazards in English housing stock.
 Environmental variables are implicated in the majority of falls.
 One in three people over the age of 65, and half of those aged over 80, will fall each year, with physical and psychological consequences.
-2/3/4/5/7/8 accessibility of space mainstream housing, and moccupiers.
-But only 2% of the adapted to meet people's number of little alternative, appropriate 80% of those over the age of 65 live in mainstream housing, and most are owner-occupiers.
+2/3/4/5/7/8 accessibility of space oc ad litt to, 80% of those over the age of 65 live in mainstream housing, and most are owner-occupiers.
 But only 2% of this stock has been adapted to meet people's needs.
 With very little alternative, appropriate housing to move to, adaptations to current homes are a crucial preventative intervention.
 3/4/5 Fun Digital connectivity In 2019, around 4 million people had never used the internet.
 There is currently no overarching digital inclusion programme for older people in the UK, leaving a piecemeal range of provisions at both national and local levels.
 Potential to cross-cut through delivery of some programmes